eecs485staff/primer-spec/docs/USAGE_ADVANCED.md

 ## Pinning to a specific version

-We take care to release new versions of Primer Spec on the `master` branch only between semesters at the University of Michigan.
+We take care to release new versions of Primer Spec on the `main` branch only between semesters at the University of Michigan.
 However, if your site needs an even stronger guarantee of stability, you can pin your site to a specific _minor_ version of Primer Spec.

 1. Visit the [Primer Spec Releases](https://github.com/eecs485staff/primer-spec/releases) page.
 Find the version to which you'd like to pin your site, and note down its title.
 (For instance, `v1.3.1+fa20`.)
 2. Update your site's `_config.yml` with the version tag from step (1).
 Specifically, update this line: